Purim is a rad holiday. It’s got costumes and noisemakers, plus its own villain and its own cookie. The villain is Haman. The cookie is hamantaschen.

 Lay a large sheet of plastic wrap on the counter.

 Work the grated butter into the flour with a pastry cutter or your fingertips until the mixture resembles coarse cornmeal.
-Add the egg and knead with your hands for a minute or 2, until the dough is smooth and no longer crumbly.
+Add the egg and knead with your hands for 1 to 2 minutes until the dough is smooth and no longer crumbly.

 Lay the dough on the plastic wrap, press into a flat rectangle, and wrap tightly.
-Chill in the refrigerator overnight, or up to 3 days.
+Chill in the refrigerator overnight, or up to three days.

 Roll out the dough: